Queen Elizabeth II Fast Facts

 Current line of succession:

-2. The Duke of Cambridge, Prince William, eldest son of Prince Charles (1982)
+2. The Duke of Cambridge, Prince William, son of Prince Charles (1982)

 3. Prince George of Cambridge, son of Prince William (2013)